nhrap-hazus/HHIT/README.md

 1. Download zip folder of tool from GitHub, unzip

-2. Double-click "hazus-hurrevac-import-tool.py"

-3. If you don't have the Hazus Python Library installed you will need to install it. (!INSERT HOW TO DO THAT OR FOLLOW export tools method)
+2. Double-click "hazus-hurrevac-import-tool.py".
+If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-export-tool.py" again

-4. Select a combination of storm type, basin and year to see a list of available storms.
+3. Select a combination of storm type, basin and year to see a list of available storms.
 Select the storm from the drop down list.

-5. Alternatively if you know the Hurrevac storm id, enter it in the entry box.
+4. Alternatively if you know the Hurrevac storm id, enter it in the entry box.

-6. Click the 'Load to Hazus' button to load your selected storm from the list or your entered storm id to your Hazus database.
+5. Click the 'Load to Hazus' button to load your selected storm from the list or your entered storm id to your Hazus database.

 ## Requirements